silshack/spring2014/_posts/2014-02-16-Xuxiang-CodingBat2.md

       return True
 ```

 This code looks very easy, but actually it is not.
 I need to figure out in what situation the small brick and big brick can consist into the goal.
-At last I concluded two posible situations which like the code showed.
+At last I concluded two posible situations which like the code shows.